 Without a doubt, the latest ‘it’ plant to take over interiors is the Pilea Peperomiodes!

-Yet this plant can be so fickle — Gina’s lasted all of three weeks before it shriveled and died — and it’s also one of the more expensive indoor plants.
+Yet this plant can be so fickle!
+Gina’s lasted all of three weeks before it shrivelled and died.
+Not fun especially because it’s also one of the more expensive indoor plants.

-So today we invited two Pilea-caring queens on to share their secrets to keeping them alive and thriving!
+So today we invited Pilea-caring queen, Natalie of The Interior Passion, on to share everything you need to know about keeping a Pilea Peperomiodes alive and thriving!

 Best type of soil

 The Pilea, like most plants, likes well-draining soil.
 Use a combination soil to create a light mix that drains well.